Garza breaks Iowa scoring mark, No. 11 Hawkeyes beat Penn St

 FIRST-HALF ZERO

-Iowa’s Joe Wieskamp came into the game leading the nation in 3-point shooting at 50.9% and was averaging 19.8 points over the last five games.
+Iowa's Joe Wieskamp came into the game leading the nation in 3-point shooting at 50.9% and was averaging 19.8 points over the last five games.
 But he went scoreless in the first half, missing all three of his shots.
-Wieskamp finished with 11 points — going 4 of 11 from the field and 1 of 5 on 3-pointers — and 11 rebounds.
+Wieskamp scored the Hawkeyes' first nine points of the second half and finished with 11 - going 4 of 11 from the field and 1 of 5 on 3-pointers - and 11 rebounds. ''As the game went on, he was tremendous,'' Fredrick said.

 BIG PICTURE

-The Hawkeyes kept pace with Big Ten leader Michigan, staying two games behind the Wolverines.
+The Hawkeyes kept pace with Big Ten leader Michigan, staying two games behind the third-ranked Wolverines.
 The teams play Thursday in Ann Arbor, Michigan.
-The Nittany Lions have lost four straight and five of six.
+The game was originally scheduled for March 4, but was moved as the Big Ten rearranged schedules last week.

+''We were going to play Michigan anyway.
+What difference does it make when we play them?''
+McCaffery said. ''Let's get the games in.
+If they have to be moved around, move them around.''

+It was the fourth consecutive loss, and fifth in the last six games, for the Nittany Lions.
+Penn State's average margin of defeat in the last four games is 4.8 points.

 UP NEXT